 From: The Pioneer Woman

-5 lbs. potatoes, peeled and rinsed
+5 lbs. potatoes, peeled and rinsed1 1/2 sticks butter

 1 pkg. cream cheese, softened